In This Article

 How to Use It

 As with most oils, you can either use it straight up or look for it cocktailed with other ingredients in a serum or moisturizer.
-For the former, seek out pure or virgin marula oil, which will have a higher concentration of those good-for-your skin antioxidants than a refined version.
+For the former, seek out pure or virgin marula oil, as it might have a higher concentration of those good-for-your skin antioxidants than a refined version.
 Both dermatologists we spoke with also say it can be used daily.

 The Best Products With Marula Oil

-The overnight hours are prime time for your skin to reap all the anti-aging benefits marula oil has to offer, namely its ability to protect oh-so important collagen and elastin.
+The overnight hours may be prime time for your skin to reap all the anti-aging benefits marula oil has to offer, namely its ability to protect oh-so important collagen and elastin.
 In this night cream it does just that, all while imparting a hefty dose of hydration.
-Credit both marula oil and a proprietary complex of hyaluronic acid and peptides that work to lock in moisture.
+Credit both marula oil and a proprietary complex of hyaluronic acid and peptides meant to lock in moisture.

 Marula oil isn't only a great ingredient for your skin, it's also choice for your hair.
 "It gives hair a nice shine, but won't weigh it down, like argan oil can," says Haley.
 Not to mention that you don't have to worry about it getting on your scalp, since, after all, it does have plenty of skincare benefits.
 Happily, this multi-tasker, which uses cold-pressed marula oil, works equally well on hair and skin.
 Use a few drops under foundation for a glowy complexion or dab onto dry ends to tame frizz and smooth frayed ends.

 For those who really love face oils, this option is choice, delivering 10 different plant-based oils, including marula, of course.
 (We also think it's one of the best products from the brand.)
 The end result?
 A power combo of nutrients and antioxidants for your skin, as well as plenty of hydration.
 And we'd obviously be remiss not to mention the crazy wallet-friendly price, too.